 When the vehicle is shifted into R (Reverse), the RVC displays an image of the area behind the vehicle in the infotainment display.
 The previous screen displays when the vehicle is shifted out of R (Reverse) after a short delay.
 To return to the previous screen sooner, press Home or Back on the infotainment system, shift into P (Park), or reach a vehicle speed of approximately 12 km/h (8 mph) while in D (Drive).
-The RVC is above the license plate.

-1. View Displayed by the Rear Vision Camera
+1. View Displayed by the Camera

-- 1. View Displayed by the Rear Vision Camera - 2.
+- 1. View Displayed by the Camera - 2.
 Corners of the Rear Bumper